awsdocs/aws-security-hub-user-guide/doc_source/asff-networkpath.md

 The `NetworkPath` object provides information about a network path that is relevant to a finding\.
 Each entry under `NetworkPath` represents a component of that path\.

+To view descriptions of `NetworkPath` attributes, see [NetworkPathComponent](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_NetworkPathComponent.html) in the *AWS Security Hub API Reference*\.

 **Example**

 ```